redtexts/texts/pannekoek_1913_roosevelt.md

 On the other hand, the American bourgeoisie has never had to carry on great class struggles.

 Amerika, du hast es besser
 Als unser Weltteil, der alte,
 Hast keine verfallene Schlösser
-Und keine Basalte^[America, it is better with thee than with our continent, the old, thou hast no ruined castles and no basaltic columns.].
+Und keine Basalte.[^fn-1]

 In these lines of a German poet is expressed the reason why America is envied by the European bourgeoisie, which in agonizing struggles fought